Helena, Alabama: Government

 The city enjoys full-time, paid public safety services through the Helena Police Department and Helena Fire Department.
 The Helena Fire Department has three fire stations and includes volunteer firefighters in addition to the paid staff.
 The Helena Police Department includes a K-9 unit.
-Together with the fire department, it sponsors a Law Enforcement Explorer Post with Learning-for-Life, a division of Boy Scouts of America.
+Together with the fire department, it sponsors a Law Enforcement Explorer Post with Learning for Life, a division of Boy Scouts of America.

 Education

 Public education for students from kindergarten to 12th grade is provided by the Shelby County School System that provides excellent education from the wide variety of teachers and educators.
 From Helena Elementary School, Helena Intermediate School, Helena Middle School, and Helena High School.
 A new high school, to accommodate the increased number of students, was constructed and opened in the fall of the 2014–15 year.

 Media

 Helena is within the Birmingham/Tuscaloosa/Anniston media market.
-Its major local television stations are WBRC Fox 6, WBIQ APT (PBS) 10, WVTM (NBC) 13, WTTO CW 21, ABC 33/40, WIAT CBS 42, WPXH ION 44, and WABM MyNetworkTV 68.
+Its major local television stations are WBRC 6 News, WBIQ APT (PBS) 10, WVTM (NBC) 13, WTTO CW 21, ABC 33/40, WIAT CBS 42, WPXH ION 44, and WABM MyNetworkTV 68.
 Helena is also served by all the Birmingham radio stations, including 100.5 WJQX, an ESPN Radio station licensed to Helena.
 The Birmingham News is Helena's major daily newspaper.
 It publishes a special Shelby County section, the Shelby News, in addition to the regular Birmingham edition, which is distributed to Helena subscribers.

 The Shelby County Reporter is a weekly newspaper covering Shelby County, including Helena.

 Additionally, the Helena - The Magazine is published monthly by the City of Helena as a public service; it is mailed to all Helena residents.
 The Helena - The Magazine is a news and culture magazine-style publication, that runs 52 pages, and includes reporting on past and future community events, profiles on local businesses and residents, and monthly columns by area physicians and elected government officials.